cran-simul/workshop-lorainne-2024/index.md

 ## Poster session
 The full list of posters will be announced shortly.

+### Saulo Barreto (CRAN, Nancy)
+Physically-constrained block-term tensor decomposition for polarimetric image recovery*

+***Abstract:*** This work introduces a complete approach for recovering polarimetric images from experimental intensity measurements.
+In many applications, such images collect, at each pixel, a Stokes vector encoding the polarization state of light.
+By representing a Stokes vector image as a third-order tensor, we propose a new physically constrained block-term tensor decomposition called Stokes-BTD.
+The proposed model is flexible and comes with broad identifiability guarantees.
+Moreover, physical constraints ensure meaningful interpretation of low-rank terms as Stokes vectors.
+In practice, Stokes images must be recovered from indirect, intensity measurements.
+To this aim, we implement two recovery algorithms for StokesBTD based on constrained alternated optimization and highlight constraints related to Stokes vectors.
+Numerical experiments on synthetic and real data illustrate the potential of the approach.

 ### Joppe De Jonghe (KU Leuven, Belgium)
 *Multilayer Tensor-based Neural Network Compression with Flexible Activation Functions*